-The Augsburg Central Health Commons is temporarily located in the parking lot Central Lutheran Church.
-Free parking is available in the parking lot next to the church by validation.
+The Augsburg Central Health Commons is located at Central Lutheran Church.
+Free parking is available in the parking lot adjacent to the church by validation.
 Please bring your ticket in to the Health Commons.
 Central Lutheran Church is located across the street from the Minneapolis Convention Center at 333 South Twelfth Street Minneapolis MN 55404.
-There is construction being completed at Central Lutheran Church until August of 2018.
-Thus, we are operating from a trailer in the back right hand corner of the parking lot, behind the parking ramp, until construction ends.
-Please meet in the trailer.

 Attire: Please dress professional causal when visiting this Health Commons.
 Jeans (without holes) are appropriate.
 Please don’t wear anything revealing.
 No scrubs or white coats.
 We will have stethoscopes available for you!

 thank you to our continual donors, the diaper bank of mN + Bombas socks